Structure Over Scale: Learning Visual Reasoning from Pedagogical Video: Method

-The DoraVQA dataset capitalizes on the inherent \textit{context-question-pause-answer} structure of educational television (Figure~\ref{fig:doravqa-pipeline}).
-Each episode follows a deliberate pedagogical pattern: context is presented through both video frames (visual) and previous dialog (textual), a question is explicitly posed to the viewer, a pause allows for processing time, and finally a clear answer is provided with explanation.
-This structure creates a learning structure where every question exists within complete narrative and context.
-The answers are also definite, either directly contained within the context or can be deducted through simple steps.

-To better format and adapt this structure for fine-tuning purposes, we format each example from DoraVQA dataset $\mathcal{D}$ as a multimodal input $x = \{I, T, Q, a^*\} \in \mathcal{D}$ where $I$ represents the visual frames sampled before and at the question timestamp, $T$ is the transcript providing narrative context within a fixed time window before the question, $Q$ is the explicit question and $a^*$ is ground truth answer.
-The policy $\pi_\theta$ receives this input as a structured message combining images and text: the visual frames are embedded alongside a text prompt that concatenates the system instruction, transcript context, and question.
-The model processes this multimodal input through its vision-language encoder, generating a probability distribution over answer tokens. $a^*$ is extracted from the content transcript, and serves as the target for reward computation, creating a self-supervised learning signal where the model learns to generate responses that match the show's intended answers.
+We operationalize the \textit{context-question-pause-answer} structure of educational television as a multimodal training example (Figure~\ref{fig:doravqa-pipeline}).
+Each example in the SoSVQA dataset $\mathcal{D}$ is formatted as $x = \{I, T, Q, a^*\} \in \mathcal{D}$, where $I$ represents the visual frames sampled before and at the question timestamp, $T$ is the transcript providing narrative context within a fixed time window before the question, $Q$ is the explicit question and $a^*$ is ground truth answer.
+We treat $I$ and $T$ as separate input streams rather than collapsing them, allowing the model to draw on visual scene evidence and linguistic context independently before fusion.
+The ground-truth answer $a^*$ is always either directly stated in the transcript or deducible in a single inferential step, providing an unambiguous reward target without manual annotation.
+The model receives $x$ as a structured multimodal prompt (visual frames embedded alongside a text sequence concatenating the system instruction, transcript context, and question) and generates a distribution over answer tokens that is trained toward $a^*$ via the reward signal described in Section~\ref{sec:grpo}.